hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 * **Mean Squared Error (MSE)** :cite:`voloshin2021empirical`: This metric measures the estimation accuracy of OPE esimator :math:`\hat{J}`.
 * **Rank Correlation (RankCorr)** :cite:`paine2020hyperparameter, fu2021benchmarks`: This metric measures how well the ranking of the candidate estimators is preserved in the OPE.
 * **Regret @** :math:`k` :cite:`doroudi2017importance`: This metric measures how well the best policy among the top-:math:`k` policies selected by an estimator performs.
-In particular, Regret@1 measures performance difference between the true best policy and the best policy estimated by the OPE estimator.
+In particular, Regret@1 measures the performance difference between the true best policy and the best policy estimated by the OPE estimator.

 In the above metrics, MSE measures the accuracy of OPE estimation, while the latter two assess the accuracy of downstream policy selection tasks.
 By combining these metrics, especially the latter two, we can quantify how likely an OPE estimator can choose a near-optimal policy in policy selection when solely relying on the OPE result.